KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-getting_started/index.md

 ### Linux or FreeBSD

-If you want kde-builder to handle building and installation of your project, you need to specify a custom module in your `~/.config/kdesrc-buildrc`:
+If you want kdesrc-build to handle building and installation of your project, you need to specify a custom module in your `~/.config/kdesrc-buildrc`:

 ```
 ...